wmcnamara/viewer/README.md

 # 3D Texture Viewer

 # What is it?
 Viewer is a program for Windows that allows you to open and view textures on a 3D object with a clean and simple user interface.
+It supports file pickers, drag and drop file loading, and Windows's "Open File With" functionality.

 ![showcase gif](showcase.gif)